Dan-LB/miracle_sudoku/README.md

 For more examples, you can check [The Dutch Miracle](https://www.youtube.com/watch?v=wUnnXwLTbnA&t=457s) by Aad Van De Wetering, or [Dotless Kropki Sudoku X](https://www.youtube.com/watch?v=1QP7yviZYTU&t=262s) by Phistomefel, again on Cracking the Cryptic.

-## Currently available constraints
+## Constraints

 Constraints for a Miracle Sudoku could be very different from each other.
-For the sake of simplicity I decided to consider only "structure independent" constraints, i.e. constraints that do not require any kind of input.
+For the sake of simplicity I decided to consider only "structure independent" constraints, i.e. constraints that do not require any kind of additional input.
 The considered constraints could be divided into $3$ groups:
 1. Uniqueness rules:
 	* Each digits appears exactly once in a principal diagonal
 	* Each digits appears at most once in every diagonal along a specified direction